 All students who apply to the addictions counseling programs, regardless of which program they choose, must formally apply after they complete certain prerequisite courses.
 The admission procedure screens applicants and admits only those with the attitudes, values and maturity to work in a demanding career.

-Please note the completion of either the baccalaureate or Certificate in Addictions Counseling does not result in Certified Alcohol and Drug Counselor (CADC) certification in accordance with state regulations.
-Completion will decrease the number of hours required to attain CADC certification.
-Please check with your home state about your state’s specific CADC certification requirements.
+Please note that the completion of a Certificate in Addictions Counseling does not thereby result in certification as a Certified Alcohol and Drug Counselor (CADC) according to state regulations.
+However, completion of the certificate may significantly reduce the number of supervision hours each state requires for such certification.
+Students should consult the specific state regulations in their home state for exact certification requirements.